When it comes to sewing and making your mark, you’ve got lots of options. That’s the good and that’s the bad.

 The other thing I really like about them is that they are refillable.

-Pro tip: You can easily brush away most chalk marks with a medium firm toothbrush.
-And you don’t need to play tough either — just be gentle.
+Sew easy tip: When your project is complete, you can easily brush away most chalk marks with a medium firm toothbrush.
+And you shouldn’t need to play tough either — be gentle.

 Tracing Wheel + Dressmaker’s Carbon Paper